SolaceServices/client-cli/README.md

 `sol user options`

 ### Integration
+Integration with Solace CLI provides a way to execute a command against the service CLI:
 `sol hammer callCli  <cli command> [-serviceId=id | -serviceName=name]`

+Integration with CLI to SEMP tool provides a way to generate CLI commands using the tool (the path to the tool needs to be configiures using *sol config* command):
 `sol hammer cliToSemp <cli command>`

+Integration with cURL  provides a way to excute command with cURL:
 `sol hammer scurl [-serviceId=id | -serviceName=name] [-i]`

+Integration with SDKPerf provides a command to generate a connection string for SDKPerf (the path to SDKPerf needs to be configiures using *sol config* command):
 `sol hammer sperf [-serviceId=id | -serviceName=name] [-s] [-ss]`

+Integration with SempConfig tool by Island Chen (https://github.com/flyisland/sempcfg) provides a way to export VPN configuration and import it into another service:

 ### Help
 `sol help`